kuanlin001/W205_Final_Project/readme.txt

 1.)
 Kafka server is running
 2.)
 A mongoDB instance is running and listening to localhost on port 27017 (mongoDB default) 3.)
 Python2.7 is the default python version
-4.) pymongo is installed in Python library
+4.) pymongo2.7.2 is installed in Python library (sudo pip install pymongo==2.7.2)
+    * pymongo verion is important.
+Newer pymongo version may not be compatible with the API we use.
 5.) streamparse is installed
 6.)
 Spark is installed, and the Spark library file is located in /home/w205/spark15/lib/spark-assembly-1.5.0-hadoop2.6.0.jar
     If the Spark library is in a different location, modify <cloned directory>/data_generator/compiled/run.sh to point to the right location